 Cadiz is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Cadiz in 2010 was $19,750, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,000 for a family of four.
+The per capita income in Cadiz in 2010 was $21,295, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,180 for a family of four.
 However, Cadiz contains both very wealthy and poor people as well.

 Cadiz is a very ethnically-diverse city.
 The people who call Cadiz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cadiz residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cadiz include English, African, German, and Swiss.
+Important ancestries of people in Cadiz include Irish, German, English, and Swiss.

 The most common language spoken in Cadiz is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include German and African languages.